Yuka-404/DS5690-Final-Project/README.md

 - The Encoder (Hiera):

 The Encoder takes raw input (like text tokens) and creates "Hidden states" or context.
-AndSAM 2 uses a Hierarchical Vision Transformer (Hiera) as its Image Encoder.
+And SAM 2 uses a Hierarchical Vision Transformer (Hiera) as its Image Encoder.
 Instead of tokenizing text, it tokenizes the video frame pixels.
 Just like the Encoder in your slide's Figure 3-1, it processes the input once to create a rich feature representation (embedding) that the decoder can query later.

 - The Decoder (Mask Decoder):